 The children of Israel celebrated this Passover on the plains of Jericho.
 They recalled how God had redeemed them from slavery in Egypt.
 And on the following day, when the feasting was over, the people ate of the produce of the land of Canaan.
 From that day forward, the manna that God had so faithfully provided for His people, for forty long years - ceased.

 Joshua was a great military leader in his own right.
-He was the man whom God had chosen to lead His people into the Promised Land... but there was One, Who was greater.
-This Commander was greater than Joshua; greater than Moses; greater than Abraham; greater the king David!
+He was the man whom God had chosen to lead His people into the Promised Land... but there was One Who was greater.
+This Commander was greater than Joshua, greater than Moses, greater than Abraham, greater than king David!
 BUT Joshua asked Him the wrong question.
 He asked if this Commander of God's army was on THEIR side or the side of their enemy.
 However, the important issue should have been... was Joshua on the side of the LORD?
 Was Israel prepared to be led by God?

-As we consider this heavenly Commander Who stood before Joshua with His sword raised in His hand, we recognise Him to the same Saviour Who redeemed us from the slave market of sin.
+As we consider this heavenly Commander Who stood before Joshua with His sword raised in His hand, we recognise Him to be the same Saviour Who redeemed us from the slave market of sin.
 He is the Word made flesh.
-He is the incarnate God...
-Who, is the radiance of God glory; the exact image of his essence, and Who upholds all things by the word of His power - and out of his mouth comes a sharp two-edged sword - the Word of Truth
+He is the incarnate God Who is the radiance of God's glory, the exact image of his essence, and Who upholds all things by the Word of His power - and out of his mouth comes a sharp two-edged sword - the Word of Truth.

-The conflicts we face in the spiritual sphere are equally as fierce as that those that Joshua faced in the physical realm.
-The enemy that confronts us may be as terrifying, as those that Joshua and his army were to fight, but we are on the side of the Lord, for He is our great Commander, Who secured the victory through the shedding of His own blood.
+The conflicts we face in the spiritual sphere are equally fierce as those that Joshua faced in the physical realm.
+The enemy that confronts us may be as terrifying as those that Joshua and his army were to fight, but we are on the side of the Lord for He is our great Commander Who secured the victory through the shedding of His own blood.

 Our victory has been secured, by Christ - our heavenly Commander.
-Or victory was secured at the cross... for His truth is unchanging and His grace is sufficient for every eventuality that life may throw at us - for we are on the Lord’s side and He is our God and Saviour.
+Our victory was secured at the Cross... for His truth is unchanging and His grace is sufficient for every eventuality that life may throw at us - for we are on the Lord’s side and He is our God and Saviour.

-Heavenly Father, how we praise and thank You for the Scriptures that provide us with illustrations of living a life that honours You, as we travel along our own life-journey.
-Thank You for men like Joshua, whose lives in the physical realm demonstrate the continuing need for practical faith and godly wisdom, if we are to succeed in the spiritual sphere.
-Thank You that You gained the victory over all the enemies of my soul, and that in Christ I have been redeemed and declared righteous.
-Teach me Your way and help my ears to be ever open to Your leading and guidance - this I ask in Jesus' name, AMEN.
+Heavenly Father, how I praise and thank You for the Scriptures that provide me with illustrations of living a life that honours You, as I travel along my own life-journey.
+Thank You for Joshua, whose life in the physical realm demonstrates the continuing need for practical faith and godly wisdom, if we are to succeed in the spiritual sphere.
+Thank You that You gained the victory over all the enemies of my soul and that in Christ, I have been redeemed and declared righteous.
+Teach me Your way and help my ears to be ever open to Your leading and guidance.
+This I ask in Jesus' name, AMEN.